Chortiatis: History of the area

-In antiquity, mountain and town were known as Cissus.
-Homer tells us that Cisseus was the king of this town.
+In antiquity, the mountain and the town were known as Cissus.
+Homer states that Cisseus was the king of this town.
 The town and its people are mentioned as members of the Delian League in the 5th century BC.

 A Roman-era and early Byzantine aqueduct led from the mountain to Thessaloniki, and was kept in use throughout the centuries.
 It was repaired by the 12th-century Byzantine emperor Manuel I Komnenos and later in Ottoman times.
 Remains of a Byzantine-era fort also survive on the peak of the mountain.

 The modern name and town Chortiatis can be traced back to Byzantine times, when a monastery with the name Chortaiton was established in the area, which survived until the 15th century.
 A settlement and fortress are attested in the same location by 1383, when they were attacked by the Ottomans, and were razed by the Ottoman prince Musa Çelebi around 1412.
 During the 1422–1430 Siege of Thessalonica, the location was disputed between Ottomans and Venetians, but apparently captured by the former in 1428.
 The village became seat of an Ottoman district (kaza) in the 15th and 16th centuries.

 In 1912 the Greek town was liberated.